kapawlak/temp_lab_host/Courses/345/3L/xlab5.md

 At your table should be a device that when hooked up to a $9 \text{ V}$ battery should have two flashing LED's.

 :::Note
-There is only one per table so if you can't find it, it might be that the group at your table is using it.
+There is only one device per table.
+If you can't find it, it might be that the group at your table is using it.
 :::

 1. Connect a $9 \text{ V}$ battery to the circuit.

 :::Exercise
-1. Just by observing the rate of **one** of the LED's flashing, what do you estimate the frequency to be?
+1. Just by observing the rate of **one** of the LEDs flashing, what do you estimate the frequency to be?
 2. Connect your oscilloscope to the LED with the mini-grabber ends.
 Characterize the signal. ;;;Include its shape, period, amplitude, and frequency;;;
 ::::::